 The sensor fusion robustness and the obtained super sensor noise can be linked to the magnitude of the complementary filters.
 In this paper, a synthesis method that enables the shaping of the complementary filters norms has been proposed.
-Several example were used to emphasize the simplicity and the effectiveness of the proposed method.
-Links with "closed-loop" complementary filters where highlighted, and the proposed method was generalized for the design of a set of more than two complementary filters.
+Several examples were used to emphasize the simplicity and the effectiveness of the proposed method.
+Links with "closed-loop" complementary filters were highlighted, and the proposed method was generalized for designing a set of more than two complementary filters.

-Future work will aim at developing a complementary filter synthesis method that minimizes the super sensor noise while ensuring the robustness of the fusion.
+The future work will aim at developing a complementary filter synthesis method that minimizes the super sensor noise while ensuring the robustness of the fusion.